Questions? Give us a call (305) 764-0743

 Link Juice

-“link juice” is a search engine ranking factor based on the idea that certain links pass value and authority from one page to another. – Moz
+According to Moz, “link juice” is a search engine ranking factor based on the idea that certain links pass value and authority from one page to another

 However, not all links are equal.
 Reputable, high-authority sites links carry more weight, passing more link juice and positively impacting SEO.